XoopsDocs/xnewsletter-tutorial/book/4operations.md

 #### (Un) subscriptions to newsletters
 You can define for each newsletter and for each group, whether for (un) subscription or change a confirmation email with activation key is necessary or not (use double-option).

-#### Newsletter categories
-You can handle one or more newsletter categories.
-It is possible to set permissions "read", "create", "admin" and "list subscribers" for each newsletter cat.

 #### Create a newsletter
 The newsletter can be created with each text editor which is installed in current xoops core (e.g. TinyMCE).
 For each newsletter you can use different templates (see also 'Newsletter templates').